 Assistant Attorney General Amy Lopez serves as Board Counsel.

 - Rick Dindinger, Director

 Rick has more than twenty years of legal experience.
 His practice focused on employment matters, administrative law, and commercial litigation.
-He represented clients before the State Personnel Board, the Merit Systems Protection Board, the Denver Career Services Board, the Colorado Judicial Department Personnel Board of Review, and the Office of the Presiding Disciplinary Judge.
+He represented clients before the State Personnel Board, the Merit Systems Protection Board, the Denver Career Services Board, the Colorado Judicial Department Personnel Board of Review, and the Colorado Supreme Court's Office of the Presiding Disciplinary Judge.
 In 2004-05, he worked as an Assistant Attorney General in the Civil Litigation and Employment Law Section of the Colorado Attorney General’s Office.